 - Large scale increases in infrastructure and employment across the logistics, processing and manufacturing industries. - Improved connectivity to enable the region to capitalise on its central geographic location and solidify its function as the premier central North Island business location and distribution hub. - 66% carbon emissions savings as a result of the transition of road freight to rail. - The aim of the project is to enable the lowest cost and fastest freight distribution system in New Zealand that meets and or exceeds the best in world standards.
 Achieving this will make Manawatū/ Whanganui very attractive to new national and international logistics, manufacturing and processing industry development. - Palmerston North city will benefit by moving freight distribution out of the city, improving people focussed transportation, access and safety levels.

-Estimated jobs to be created and over • 350 through the construction period what period:
+• 350 through the construction period